Seagrave with the Sunbeam 1000hp at Daytona beach

 Sunbeam’s two 22.5 litre engines, which each produced 435bhp, have not run for over half a century after corrosion attacked internal workings.
 With painstaking rebuilding, using specialist knowledge and bespoke parts, National Motor Museum engineers will recapture the sounds, sights and smells of this ground-breaking machine and help to preserve it for future generations.

 Sunbeam 1000hp went on display at Beaulieu in 1958 on loan, before being bought by Edward, Lord Montagu in 1970.
 It now sits proudly at the heart of the National Motor Museum’s For Britain and For The Hell Of It display, alongside fellow Land Speed Record breakers Sunbeam 350hp, Golden Arrow and Bluebird CN7.
-National Motor Museum Senior Engineer Ian Stanfield has started work to strip down the rear engine of Sunbeam 1000hp, to discover the true extent of corrosion damage – but funds are now needed to turn back the clock and complete the full restoration project.
+National Motor Museum Senior Engineer Ian Stanfield and his team have stripped both engines of Sunbeam 1000hp, after discovering the true extent of corrosion damage.
+Funds are still needed to complete the full restoration project and display the iconic car.

 Archive film of Segrave's historic record-breaking run